ably/asset-tracking-demos/app-requirements.md

 Publisher app (the rider):

 - Must use the backend service to accept delivery jobs
-- Must source MapBox access token from the backend service
+- Must source Mapbox access token from the backend service
 - Should make sure the publish rate of GPS locations is dependent on the battery level and on whether someone is subscribing from the feed as well as proximity to destination
 - Must support stacked deliveries - publishing updates for more than one trackable at any given time